readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 --------------------

-Now that you have a ``.readthedocs.yaml`` file added to your Git repository, you should see Read the Docs trying to build your project with the file.
+Now that you have a ``.readthedocs.yaml`` file added to your Git repository, you should see Read the Docs trying to build your project with the configuration file.

 But the file probably needs some changes to accomodate exactly your project setup.